 Claiming The City In South African Literature Av Meg (University Of Adelaide Australia) Samuelson

-This book demonstrates the insights that literature brings to transdisciplinary urban studies, and particularly to the study of cities of the South.
-Starting from the claim staked by mining capital in the late nineteenth century and its production of extractive and segregated cities, it surveys over a century of writing in se......
+This book demonstrates the insights that literature brings to transdisciplinary urban studies, and particularly in the study of cities of the south.
+It surveys more than a century of South African writing with the aim of tracing the forms through which the city has been constituted and refigured in literature....

 Frakt og levering